 If you cannot move the gearshift lever out of P (Park) with ignition in the ON position and the brake pedal depressed:

-- $1.\ \mbox{Apply}$ the parking brake, turn ignition key to LOCK, then remove the key. - 2.
-Locate the access cover plate to the brake-shift interlock override.
+1. Apply the parking brake, turn ignition key to LOCK, then remove the key.

+2. Locate the access plug to the brake-shift interlock override.
 It is located on the underside of the steering column.